ros2/demos/action_tutorials/action_tutorials_cpp/README.md

 The `handle_cancelled` callback is called whenever an action client requests to cancel the goal being executed.
 In this case, the goal cancel request is always accepted.

 The `handle_accepted` callback is called following the action server's acceptance of a goal.
-In this example, a thread is spun-up to execute the goal in the background:
+In this example, a thread is started to execute the goal:
 ```cpp
 std::thread{std::bind(&FibonacciActionServer::execute, this, _1), goal_handle}.detach();
 ```